 The bombings which came with resultant hardships constituted experiences that scared Djokovic.
 Nonetheless, he utilized them as morale boosters which drove him to pursue his career in tennis with greater determination.

-Novak Djokovic Childhood Story Plus Untold Biography Facts: Rise to Fame
+Novak Djokovic Biography Facts – Rise to Fame:

 Djokovic then went on to win 43 matches in a row in 2011, the only player in the world to achieve such a run.
 That same year, he won the Australian Open, Wimbledon and the U.S. Open to become the world’s No. 1 tennis player.
 The rest, as they say, is now history.

 Djokovic met his future wife, Jelena Ristic, back in high school and began dating her in 2005 before they got engaged in September 2013.

 The couple had their wedding on the 12th of July 2014 at the Church of Saint Stephen in Sveti Stefan, a small island and hotel resort in Montenegro.